Case: United States v. City of Seattle

 Case Summary

-On March 31, 2011, the Civil Rights Division of the U.S. Department of Justice (DOJ) opened an investigation of the Seattle Police Department (SPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 (then codified at 42 U.S.C. § 14141; then recodified to 34 U.S.C. § 12601), the Omnibus Crime Control and Safe Streets Act of 1968, and Title VI of the Civil Rights Act of 1964.
-Following a comprehensive investigation, on December 16, 2011, the DOJ announced its findings that SPD …
+On March 31, 2011, the U.S. Department of Justice’s (DOJ) Civil Rights Division opened an investigation of the Seattle Police Department (SPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 (then codified at 42 U.S.C. § 14141; then recodified to 34 U.S.C. § 12601), the Omnibus Crime Control and Safe Streets Act of 1968, and Title VI of the Civil Rights Act of 1964.
+Following a comprehensive investigation, on December 16, 2011, the DOJ announced its findings that SPD engag…

-On March 31, 2011, the Civil Rights Division of the U.S. Department of Justice (DOJ) opened an investigation of the Seattle Police Department (SPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 (then codified at 42 U.S.C. § 14141; then recodified to 34 U.S.C. § 12601), the Omnibus Crime Control and Safe Streets Act of 1968, and Title VI of the Civil Rights Act of 1964.
+On March 31, 2011, the U.S. Department of Justice’s (DOJ) Civil Rights Division opened an investigation of the Seattle Police Department (SPD) pursuant to the Violent Crime Control and Law Enforcement Act of 1994 (then codified at 42 U.S.C. § 14141; then recodified to 34 U.S.C. § 12601), the Omnibus Crime Control and Safe Streets Act of 1968, and Title VI of the Civil Rights Act of 1964.
 Following a comprehensive investigation, on December 16, 2011, the DOJ announced its findings that SPD engaged in a pattern or practice of excessive force that violated the Constitution and federal law.

-U.S. District Judge James L. Robart provisionally entered the settlement August 30th of that year, pending later modifications to increase monitor and court oversight.
+U.S. District Judge James L. Robart provisionally entered the settlement August 30, 2012, pending later modifications to increase monitor and court oversight.
 These changes were made, and Judge Robart approved Merrick Bobb as the police monitor for the City of Seattle on October 30, 2012.
 On November 28, 2012, the first status conference for implementation of the consent decree was held before Judge Robart.
 On March 12, 2013, Judge Robart approved the monitoring plan for the first year.

-The Seattle Community Police Commission (CPC) moved to intervene on October 24, 2013.
-On November 26, 2013, Judge Robart denied the motion, finding that the motion was not timely submitted and that CPC was already adequately represented in the action.
-However, Judge Robart granted CPC amicus curiae status in order to allow CPC to express its views on issues raised by the parties in this action.
+The Seattle Community Police Commission (CPC) moved to intervene on October 24, 2013, and on November 26, 2013, Judge Robart denied the motion after finding it was not timely submitted and that CPC was already adequately represented in the action.
+However, Judge Robart granted CPC amicus curiae status in order to allow it to express its views on issues raised by the parties in this action.
 CPC submitted its amicus brief on December 3, 2013.

 On November 27, 2013, the monitor submitted a consensus use of force policy to guard against discriminatory policing and unlawful stops and searches.
 This policy was reviewed and approved by Judge Robart on January 17, 2014.